-The First Quarter Moon is a primary Moon phase when we can see exactly half of the Moon's surface illuminated.
-If it is the left or right half, depends on where you are on Earth.
+The First Quarter Moon is a primary Moon phase when half of the Moon's face is lit up.
+Whether it is the left or right half depends on where you are on Earth.

-The First Quarter Moon is often called a Half Moon because we can see exactly 50% of the Moon's surface illuminated.
+The First Quarter Moon is also called a Half Moon because the Sun's rays illuminate exactly 50% of the Moon's surface.

 Half of the Moon’s surface is always illuminated by direct sunlight, except during lunar eclipses when Earth casts its shadow on the Moon.
-Just how much of that light we can see from Earth varies every day, and we refer to this as a Moon phase.
+Just how much of that light we can see from Earth varies every day, and we call this a Moon phase.

 Second Primary Moon Phase

-In Western Culture, we divide the lunar month into 4 primary and 4 intermediate Moon phases.
+In western culture, we divide the lunar month into four primary and four intermediate Moon phases.

-First Quarter Moon is the 2nd primary Moon phase when the Moon has reached the 1st quarter of its orbit around Earth, hence the name.
+First Quarter Moon is the second primary Moon phase when the Moon has reached the first quarter of its orbit around Earth, hence the name.

-Technically, the primary Moon phases occur at a specific moment in time.
-The time between the primary phases is called intermediate Moon phases.
+The primary Moon phases occur at a specific moment in time, and the intermediate Moon phases are the time between the primary phases.
 These are the Waxing Crescent Moon, the Waxing Gibbous Moon, the Waning Gibbous Moon, and the Waning Crescent Moon.